mvitousek/reticulated/docs/tutorial.md

 ##### Windows #####

-Make sure that the Python 3 executable is on your PATH, and then type:
+Make sure that the Python 3 executable (usually just called Python.exe) is on your PATH, and then type:

     Python setup.py install